 Leaving Space in Our Homeschool Year Allows for New Interests and Discoveries

-I planned, and I scheduled, and I worried that I wasn’t doing enough or being a good homeschool mom.
+I planned, scheduled, and worried that I wasn’t doing enough or being a good homeschool mom.

 We all have those moments, don’t we?

-By the time summer came around, we had lost our homeschool joy and I was burnt out.
+When summer came around, we had lost our homeschool joy, and I was burnt out.

 Leaving Space for Unplanned Time